Sorry, you need to enable JavaScript to visit this website.

 Information on the different ways you can join the police and how to apply.

 There are several ways you can join the police.
 Applications from people of all backgrounds, cultures and experiences are welcomed.
-You don't need a degree to join the police.
-Your route into policing will depend on:
+You can choose an entry route that suits your circumstances and learning preferences.

 • what your chosen force offers